Legend of RPS Price Tops $0.14 on Exchanges (LRPS)

-Legend of RPS (LRPS) traded flat against the US dollar during the 1 day period ending at 13:00 PM Eastern on June 6th.
-Legend of RPS has a total market cap of $135.47 million and $19.62 worth of Legend of RPS was traded on exchanges in the last 24 hours.
-Over the last seven days, Legend of RPS has traded up 0.2% against the US dollar.
-One Legend of RPS token can currently be bought for approximately $0.14 or 0.00000652 BTC on popular cryptocurrency exchanges.
+Legend of RPS (LRPS) traded flat against the US dollar during the 1 day period ending at 9:00 AM E.T. on June 8th.
+One Legend of RPS token can now be purchased for approximately $0.14 or 0.00000652 BTC on exchanges.
+Over the last week, Legend of RPS has traded 0.2% higher against the US dollar.
+Legend of RPS has a market cap of $135.47 million and $19.62 worth of Legend of RPS was traded on exchanges in the last 24 hours.

 - CareCoin (CARES) traded 2.2% lower against the dollar and now trades at $0.0809 or 0.00000297 BTC.